-Peer on peer abuse
+Child on Child abuse

 All children have a right to attend school and learn in a safe environment.
-All peer on peer abuse is unacceptable and will be taken seriously.
+All child-on-child abuse is unacceptable and will be taken seriously.

 In addition, we have a zero-tolerance approach and will respond to all reports and concerns of child-on-child sexual violence and sexual harassment, including those that have happened outside of the school, and/or online.